Server Costs Fundraiser 2026

-The missionary journeys of Paul the Apostle, also known as Saul of Tarsus, took place during the mid-1st century CE, within the interconnected world of the Roman Empire under emperors such as Claudius (reign 41–54 CE) and Nero (reign 54–68 CE).
-A central figure of the Apostolic Age, Paul played a decisive role in transforming Christianity from a small Jewish sect into a transregional movement.
-His travels across the eastern Mediterranean illustrate how Roman roads, maritime routes, and urban networks facilitated the rapid spread of religious ideas in antiquity.
+The journeys of Paul the Apostle, also known as Saul of Tarsus, unfolded during the mid-1st century CE within the highly interconnected world of the Roman Empire under Claudius (reign 41-54 CE) and Nero (reign 54-68 CE).
+One of the earliest historically attested Christian figures, Paul played a decisive role in transforming Christianity from a localized Jewish movement into a transregional Mediterranean faith.
+His surviving Epistles, written before the canonical Gospels, are widely regarded by scholars as the earliest preserved texts of the New Testament.
+Traveling through Asia Minor, the Levant, Greece, and eventually Rome, Paul utilized Roman roads, maritime trade routes, and urban centers to spread Christian teachings across diverse linguistic and cultural communities.

 Special thanks to Patrick Scott Smith for his research and input.